ipeirotis/urlannotator/docs/components.rst

 SampleFactory or SampleContentGenerator
 ---------------------------------------

+Two ways are now possible - make it a component of URLGathering stage or another EventListener ...
+TODO

 This object (one for whole system?) given the URL will create sample.
 It will delegate two tasks (each can be separate job / MachineTask on Tagasauris?):